 - 1. This course equips students to have knowledge and understanding in random variable, special distribution and sampling distribution - 2.
-Students will be able to do curve fitting and ANOVA
+The student can understand and apply the basic concepts of special distributions. - 3.
+The students can understand the fundamentals of Sampling distributions. - 4.
+Students can able to understand the fundamentals of curve fitting. - 5.
+Helps the students to familiarize the basic concepts of reliability.